woliul/swifty-bite/learingpath.md

 - [Week 2: Interview Preparation](#week-2-interview-preparation)
 - [Week 3: Job Applications & Freelance Setup](#week-3-job-applications--freelance-setup)
 - [Week 4: Real-World Practice & Continued Learning](#week-4-real-world-practice--continued-learning)

+---

+## 🎓 You’re Job-Ready Now

+With 6 focused months of learning + building, you now have what it takes to start a **junior iOS developer career**, build a **freelance side business**, or even launch your own app.